cgoliver/rnaglib/docs/source/what_is.rst

 The graphs are annotated with graph, node, and edge-level attributes.
 These include, but are not limited to:

--  Secondary structure (graph-level)
+-  Secondary structure
--  Protein binding (node-level)
+-  Protein binding
--  Small molecule binding (node-level)
+-  Small molecule binding
--  Chemical modifications (node-level)
+-  Chemical modifications
--  3-D coordinates(node-level)
+-  3-D coordinates
--  Leontis-westhof base pair geometry classification (edge-level)
+-  Leontis-westhof base pair geometry classification

 We provide a visualization of what the graphs in this database contain.
 A more detailed description of the data is presented in :doc:`rnaglib.data`.